snowjaguar625/nodebestpractices/README.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A6-Security_Misconfiguration" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A6:Security%20Misconfiguration%20-green.svg" alt=""/></a>

 **TL;DR:** Precautions should be taken to avoid the risk of accidentally publishing secrets to public npm registries.
-An `.npmignore` file can be used to ignore specific files or folders, or the `files` array in `package.json` can act as an allow list.
+An `.npmignore` file can be used to blacklist specific files or folders, or the `files` array in `package.json` can act as a whitelist.

 **Otherwise:** Your project's API keys, passwords or other secrets are open to be abused by anyone who comes across them, which may result in financial loss, impersonation, and other risks.